By Pablo Hidalgo, author of Star Wars™: The Force Awakens Visual Dictionary and Creative Executive, Lucasfilm Story Group.

 I’ve been able to witness the genesis of Star Wars™: The Force Awakens from an incredible ringside seat since its earliest iterations to its continued evolution in postproduction.
 Star Wars™: The Force Awakens: The Visual Dictionary from DK gives me a platform to transform this insider vantage point and turn it into a definitive guidebook.
 For example, I was able to interview Neil Scanlan and his creature shop crew to find out what they had in mind when creating the myriad creatures seen in the film.
 I stepped into Michael Kaplan’s costume workroom and saw the uniforms of the First Order and fatigues of the Resistance come together.
 I’ve asked questions of the filmmakers and fielded their answers about the depths of Star Wars minutia in kind.

-I recognize this is a privileged position, having this much access to the making of so anticipated a film.
+I recognise this is a privileged position, having this much access to the making of so anticipated a film.
 I made sure the Visual Dictionary directly benefits from that access, and I can’t wait to share it with the world.
 It rightfully comes out the day the movie is released, so it will be waiting for you to dive into during the breaks between your repeat viewings of Star Wars™: The Force Awakens.

 See you at the cinema!

 © & TM 2015 LUCASFILM LTD. Used Under Authorization.